Get all the latest data for Riyadh

 What are the biggest risks for property prices in Riyadh in 2026?

-As of early 2026, the three biggest risks for Riyadh property prices are affordability exhaustion after years of strong gains, the possibility of additional government interventions if housing costs remain politically sensitive, and the chance that new supply arrives faster than demand can absorb it in certain corridors.
+As of early 2026, the three biggest risks to Riyadh property prices are buyer affordability fatigue after years of strong price growth, further government policy interventions if housing costs remain politically sensitive, and an oil price or fiscal shock that could slow project delivery and dampen job-driven demand.

 We actually cover all these risks and their likelihoods in our pack about the real estate market in Riyadh.